-The Rivkin Center’s CanCan Program
+The Rivkin Center’s Education Program

-Say hello to Kristin Anderson, CanCan instructor.
+Say hello to Kristin Anderson, one of our instructors.

 Where are you from?
 I grew up in Prior Lake, Minnesota (30 minutes south of the Twin Cities), and I moved to Minneapolis/St. Paul for college and graduate school.